-We have assumed that all lessees are in a position to renew on their forthcoming renewals process considering the strong demand currently in the retail industry in KSA.
+We have assumed that all lessees are in a position to renew on their forthcoming renewals process.
 For the purpose of this valuation, we have explicitly assumed that the tenancy schedule provided is accurate and actual.

-Should this not be the case, we reserve the right to amend our valuation and report.
+Should this not be the case, we reserve the right to amend our valuation and this report.
+We have also further assumed that the rental rates are within the prevailing market rate of commercial and office spaces within Jeddah.